open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 ## Getting Started

-The OpenTelemetry SDK generates traces with W3C random ID which X-Ray backend doesn’t currently support.
+The OpenTelemetry SDK generates traces with W3C random ID which X-Ray backend doesn't currently support.
 You need to install the `OpenTelemetry.Contrib.Extensions.AWSXRay` to be able to use the AWS X-Ray id generator which generates X-Ray compatible trace IDs.
-If you plan to call another application instrumented with AWS X-Ray SDK, you’ll need to configure the AWS X-Ray propagator as well.
+If you plan to call another application instrumented with AWS X-Ray SDK, you'll need to configure the AWS X-Ray propagator as well.

 ```shell
 dotnet add package OpenTelemetry.Contrib.Extensions.AWSXRay